What Do You Feed Baby Shrimp?

 Like any living creature, baby shrimp have specific dietary needs that need to be met to grow and thrive.
 These tiny crustaceans are not very active in the first few weeks after they hatch, making it essential to have a tank teeming with food for them.

 One of the major components of a baby shrimp’s diet is algae.
-Algae naturally growOpens in a new tab. in well-established, densely planted aquariums, especially on surfaces that receive light.
+Algae naturally grow in well-established, densely planted aquariums, especially on surfaces that receive light.
 These microscopic plants provide a significant source of nutrition for baby shrimp and create a naturalistic environment for them to explore and feed.

 Biofilm is another crucial part of a baby shrimp’s diet.
 Biofilm is a layer of microorganisms, including bacteria, fungi, and protozoa, that develops on surfaces submerged in water.
 It might not sound appealing to us, but for baby shrimp, biofilm is a dietary staple.
 Biofilms are rich in proteins, carbohydrates, and lipids, making them a nutritious food source that’s readily available in a well-maintained aquarium.